Godson-T/Advance-Calculator/README.md

 - Includes error handling for division by zero
 - Uses Newton's method for square root calculations
 - Supports negative exponents for power operations

+## 📜 License

+This project is licensed under the **MIT License**.

+You are free to:
+- Use the code for learning and personal projects
+- Modify and distribute it
+- Build upon it for future work

+Attribution is appreciated but not required.

+---